hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 virtualmachine.kubevirt.io/centos7-clone-dv created
 ~~~

-After about 6 minutes you should see the new virtual machine running:
+After 5-10 minutes you should see the new virtual machine running and IP allocated:

 ~~~bash
 $ oc get vmi